What are the symptoms of cardiomyopathy?

 Palpitations

-La palpitation it is an uncomfortable sensation of an irregular heartbeat (arrhythmia) that everyone can occasionally hear.
-However, in some cases the heartbeat can have a sudden onset, be very fast, associated with sweating, breathlessness, a sense of loss of balance or fainting.
-The possible presence of a arrhythmia important must be ascertained with dynamic ECG (Holter) by a cardiologist and treated appropriately.
+Palpitations are an uncomfortable sensation of an irregular heartbeat (arrhythmia) that everyone can occasionally feel.
+However, in some cases, palpitations can have a sudden onset, be very fast, and be associated with sweating, shortness of breath, a feeling of loss of balance, or fainting.

-Dizziness and fainting ("Syncope")
+Dizziness and fainting โ€“ Syncope

 People can sometimes feel dizzy and rarely fall unconscious (Syncope).
 This can happen during exercise or at rest, with no apparent clear trigger.